1833 - 1905)

 One of the outstanding citizens of early Niagara Falls was Burr Plato.
 Plato was born into slavery in West Virginia in 1833.
-At the age of twenty three he decided to escape to freedom.
-Along with seven other slaves he made his way along the network of secret routes and safe houses of the so called Underground Railway to Fort Erie Ontario.
+At the age of twenty-three he decided to escape to freedom.
+Along with seven other enslaved individuals he made his way along the network of secret routes and safe houses of the so called Underground Railway to Fort Erie Ontario.

-As a slave he had no possibility of an education, but he believed that literacy was the only sure way to success.
+As an enslaved person he had no possibility of an education, but he believed that literacy was the only sure way to success.
 He settled in Niagara Falls and worked as a farmhand and porter while he learned to read and write.

 With proficiency in these skills he decided to own his own business and bought a horse and carriage and became what was knowns as a hackman, the taxi service of the day.
 He bought a house, married and eventually had ten children.
 He was an active member of the British Methodist Episcopal Church and became aware of its importance as the centre for the spiritual

 and social life of the escaped slaves of the town.
 His sense of citizenship also grew and he wanted to take an active role in civic life.
 He ran for councilman in 1886, in what was then the Village of Niagara Falls.
 He was supported not only by the African-Canadian members of the community, but by his white neighbours as well.

 In addition to his work ethic and his courage, Burr Plato had a sense of humour.
 Although he was duly elected to public office in that election, there were members of the community who could not believe that “an illiterate former slave” was suitable as a member of council.
 There were those who claimed he could not possibly be literate and therefore not qualified.
 A

 newspaper report of the time about the newly elected village council describes a more welcoming attitude and how Plato met the disparagement.
 He obviously handled it with aplomb.
 He merely stood up in the meeting and read aloud the newspaper article in question.